anthonyjclark/adabot/README.md

 To create a new package, use the following command in the `~/ros_workspaces/adabot_ws/src/adabot/` directory:

-`catkin create PKG_NAME -l MIT -a YOUR_NAME YOUR_EMAIL -d DESCRIPTION`
+`catkin create pkg PKG_NAME -l "MIT" -a "YOUR_NAME" "YOUR_EMAIL" -d "DESCRIPTION"`

-for which you will need to supply the name of the package, your name and email address, and a brief description of the package.
+for which you will need to supply the name of the package, your name and email address, as well as a brief description of the package.

 ### Other Commands